Logius-standaarden/fsc-core/draft-fsc-core-00.md

 Signature requirements:

-- A signature is present with the serial number of the Peer defined the field `PeerRegistrationGrant.Directory.PeerSerialNumber`
+- A signature is present with the serial number of the Peer defined in the field `PeerRegistrationGrant.Directory.PeerSerialNumber`
-- A signature is present with the serial number of the Peer defined the field `PeerRegistrationGrant.Peer.SerialNumber`
+- A signature is present with the serial number of the Peer defined in the field `PeerRegistrationGrant.Peer.SerialNumber`

 #### ServicePublicationGrant {#service_publication_grant_validation}